 The term "Laundering" is used as the money derived by the criminals is described as "dirty".
 However, once it has been successfully laundered it appears to be "clean" and free from any suspicion.
-It is estimated that in 2009 around £1.2 trillion was laundered worldwide.
+The United Nations Office on Drugs and Crime estimate that between £634 billion and £1.59 trillion of money is laundered globally each year.